 The movie ends with Estelle (remember Estelle) and her hubby, Carlos, selling the house below to another unsuspecting couple who turn out to be Walter’s father and his love.
 This house is actually located at: 3251 South Miami Avenue, Coconut Grove, South of Miami, FL.
 If you need some laughter this weekend and you want to feel REALLY good about your own home, watch The Money Pit.

-For additional Movie House Tours, click on the category heading Movie House Tours at the top of this blog or click, HERE.
+For additional Movie House Tours, click on the category heading Movie Houses, then Movie House Tours at the top of this blog or click, HERE.